wag/finanzausgleich-bern/README.md

  * Include the municipalities of the sections, one section at a time, f.e. clicking a section opens the money strains from the selected section to the newly added municipalities.
 A part of this has been realized, see the 'municipalities' branch.
- * Automatically redraw the svg if the window gets resized.